 Assistant Coach Chris Doran

-Chris Doran joins the Bison for his first year as an assistant coach for men’s soccer.
+Chris Doran is entering his second year as an assistant coach for men’s soccer.

 Doran joins men’s soccer staff after serving last as an assistant men’s soccer coach at Alderson-Broaddus University in Philippi, West Virginia.
 While as a coach at A-B, Doran helped five Battlers earn All-WVIAC honors.

 Prior to coaching at A-B, Doran was a four-year starter for the Battlers and two year captain.
 During his freshman year (2008), Doran received First-Team All-WVIAC accolades, was named freshman of the Year and helped the team to win the Conference Championship.